 Australia’s prudential regulator has delayed its once-in-a-generation overhaul of the data collection platform used to determine the financial health of banks and other financial institutions.

-The Prudential Regulatory Authority on Tuesday said it had temporarily suspended the project to replace its ageing core financial data system, dubbed Direct tor APRA (D2A), with by six months in light of the coronavirus pandemic.
+The Prudential Regulatory Authority on Tuesday said it had temporarily suspended the project to replace its ageing core financial data system, dubbed Direct to APRA (D2A), by six months in light of the coronavirus pandemic.

 D2A, which was first introduced in 2001, is currently used to determine the financial health and capital resilience of banks, insurers and superannuation funds.

 It allows financial institutions to securely connect with APRA to complete and submit financial data forms for prudential reporting and compliance.

 APRA has been working to replace D2A with a new data collection platform called APRA Connect since 2018 to overcome inherent limitations with the Java-based Oracle application.

 In March 2019, the regulator purchased a replacement data exchange platform from regtech software provider Vizor, which was expected to be implemented by Dimension Data by March 2020.